parnic/MMM-ScreenLogic/README.md

 The data is updated every 30 minutes by default (configurable with `updateInterval`).

+When toggling a circuit or changing heat mode, sometimes other circuits are affected.
+For example, some pools share the same pump for the pool and spa, so when the pool is toggled on the spa must be toggled off.
+Unfortunately the ScreenLogic system doesn't update its internal status at any predictable rate, so the data on the screen can be wrong immediately after toggling a circuit until the next periodic update runs.
+If you know of a reliable way around this, please open a pull request!

 ## Libraries
-This uses a Node.JS library I created for interfacing with ScreenLogic controllers over the network: <a href="https://github.com/parnic/node-screenlogic">node-screenlogic</a>, so feel free to check that out for more information.
+This uses a Node.JS library I created for interfacing with ScreenLogic controllers over the network: [node-screenlogic](https://github.com/parnic/node-screenlogic), so feel free to check that out for more information.